 When you see an out-of-network provider, you may be responsible for more of the cost.
 Out-of-network benefits are generally lower than in-network benefits.
 In addition, you may be required to pay the difference between the provider's actual charge and the allowed amount.
 You eliminate this additional cost by receiving care from in-network providers.
 The State Health Plan encourages you to discuss the cost of services with out-of-network providers before receiving care, so you will be aware of your total financial responsibility.
-Out-of-network providers may or may not bill the State Health Plan, you will need to submit a claim form to the State Health Plan.
+Out-of-network providers may or may not bill the State Health Plan directly for services.
+If the provider does not bill the State Health Plan, you will need to submit a claim form to the State Health Plan.